jdinh3/Horiseon-Refactor-Homework/README.md

 ## Description

 This is the Horiseon website.
 The client wanted a codebase that follows accessibility standards to optimize its search engine results.
 I added semantic HTML elements, consolidated classes, added alt attributes to the images, and re-structured the stylesheet.
-I included comments to organize the sections of the webpage.
+I included comments to organize the code for each section of the webpage.

 ```md
 ![Refactor-Homework-Site](assets/images/Refactor-Homework-Screenshot.png)